 This page is part of my Managing EFI Boot Loaders for Linux document.
 If a Web search has brought you to this page, you may want to start at the beginning.

 The systemd-boot boot manager is, as the name implies, part of the Linux systemd startup system.
 This boot manager was previously known as gummiboot, which is German for rubber boat.
-It is, like rEFIt and rEFInd, a boot manager, not a boot loader; you can use gummiboot to select which OS to boot or to launch a 3.3.0 or later kernel, but not to launch another OS's kernel.
+Under either name, it is, like rEFIt and rEFInd, a boot manager, not a boot loader; you can use systemd-boot to select which OS to boot or to launch a 3.3.0 or later kernel, but not to launch another OS's kernel.
 Despite its linkage to systemd, systemd-boot can be used even if you don't use systemd; and if your distribution uses systemd (as most do), you can use a boot manager other than systemd-boot.

-Because gummiboot is a boot manager and not a boot loader, you'll need to use a separate boot loader to launch Linux.
-In practice, this could well be the EFI stub loader, though, making gummiboot a good substitute for ELILO, GRUB Legacy, or GRUB 2 if you're using a 3.3.0 or later kernel.
+Because systemd-boot is a boot manager and not a boot loader, you'll need to use a separate boot loader to launch Linux.
+In practice, this could well be the EFI stub loader, making systemd-boot a good substitute for ELILO, SYSLINUX, GRUB Legacy, or GRUB 2 if you're using a 3.3.0 or later kernel.

 systemd-boot is sparsely documented.
 (The Arch Linux systemd-boot documentation is more extensive than the documentation on systemd-boot's own page.)
 The program's simplicity, however, means that it requires relatively little in the way of documentation.
-Familiarity with the basic principles of Linux boot loader configuration, as exemplified by LILO, ELILO, or GRUB, will be helpful in setting up gummiboot.
+Familiarity with the basic principles of Linux boot loader configuration, as exemplified by LILO, ELILO, or GRUB, will be helpful in setting up systemd-boot.

 timeout 10 default fedora-*